cjungmann/ate/README.md

 **ate** is an acronym for (Bash) Array Table Extension

-## INTRODUCTION
+## DESCRIPTION

 **ate** is a loadable builtin command for Bash that enhances Bash arrays with a table view, fast indexed access to virtual rows, and some database features through a simple API.

-Bash arrays are double-linked lists of string values with assigned rather than positional index values.
+Bash arrays are double-linked lists of string values.
+Unintuitively, rather than directly accessing an element by an index, a Bash array finds an array element by stepping through the list to find the element with a matching index.
 They are optimized for efficient appending and sequential reads (ie **for** loops), but are quite slow for indexed access, especially for large arrays.

 **ate** works with a custom Bash shell variable that catalogs the first array element of each virtual row in a C-langauge array that